MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-05-tlol-part-5-data-extraction.markdown

 ## Introduction

-In [part 3](https://miscellaneousstuff.github.io/project/2021/09/03/tlol-part-3-initial-ideas.html), we explored the best way to gather data to train our League of Legends playing AI system where we found that using expert replay data was the most viable and efficient.
-From this, we explored the software components which would be required to gather this data and extract what we need from these replays.
-To gather the data, we would need to determine which replays would be suitable and how to automatically download them.
+In [part 3](https://miscellaneousstuff.github.io/project/2021/09/03/tlol-part-3-initial-ideas.html), we explored the best way to gather data to train our human-level League of Legends playing AI where we found that using expert replay data was the most viable and efficient.
+From this, we explored the software components which would be required to gather this data and extract what we need from these replay files.
+To gather the data, we would need to determine which replays would be suitable and how to automatically download them in bulk.

+Furthermore, when we have finally downloaded our replay files, we would need to the extract information within them which we can use to train our League playing AI.
+The issue with the rofl file format which stores League of Legends replays is that Riot encrypts the game packet data inside of the replay files which we need to access.
+Further details about this can be found in [part 3](https://miscellaneousstuff.github.io/project/2021/09/03/tlol-part-3-initial-ideas.html) of this series.
+There are two ways we can circumvent this issue:

+1. **Reverse Engineer the Encryption Method**

+  During each League of Legends patch release, the method to decrypt rofl replays is embedded within the client itself, which means it would be possible for a motivated individual to reverse engineer this encryption method using a suitable tool such as [IDA Pro](https://hex-rays.com/ida-pro/).
+IDA Pro would enable you to perform dynamic analysis of the code within the client, to determine how the game packets are decrypted.
+However, the issue with this method is that the encryption scheme changes every patch, which is every two weeks.
+This means that you would encounter an "enigma-like" effort where you are trying to beat Riot's encryption every two weeks, and this is assuming that they only slightly change the encryption scheme.
+If they significantly changed the encryption scheme between two patches, it could be much harder to reverse engineer.
+The other major issue with this method is that it is expressly [forbidden by Riot Games](https://riot-api-libraries.readthedocs.io/en/latest/specifics.html#replay-files) to reverse engineer the rofl file format.

+2. **Automate the League Replay System**

+  An alternative to directly decrypting the replay files is to use the League client to play the replay files using the replay system within the client.
+  Then, we can programatically load rofl replay files into the client, allow the client to decrypt as per usual, and then using scripting frameworks, we can interpret the memory of the League of Legends process while running the replay system at faster than real-time speeds.
+This allows us a fully flexible method of extracting information from replays as scripting frameworks need only determine the address offsets of game objects in memory rather than the far more complex task of reverse engineering a proprietary encryption format every two weeks.

 <!--
 Components